walterdejong/synctool/doc/chapter2.md

     synctool               Main command
     dsh                    Run remote commands
-    synctool-pkg           Upgrade or install packages
+    dsh-pkg                Upgrade or install packages
     dsh-ping               Check whether nodes are up
     dsh-cp                 Copy files to nodes

-    dsh-pkg                Short name for synctool-pkg

     synctool-client        Only run on target nodes
     synctool-client-pkg    Only run on target nodes